IkarosKappler/ikrs.http/README.md

 Changes
 =======

+[2013-03-06]
+  - Added the response-characterSet (name) to the ResourceMetaData.
+  - Slighty modified the custom_directory_handler example by adding the {DOCUMENT_ROOT} to the output; also added some fancy text-box stuff ;) ... actually this is the most important example class as it shows how to extend the HTTP handler without modifying the handler code!

 [2013-03-04]
   - The STATUS command prints the current system configuration; there is a fix that hides sensitive data such das keystore and truststore